 - Share the video with your newsletter subscribers.
 Include a video as a part of your email marketing.
 You can consider promoting it in several letters in order to get more attention from subscribers;

 - Share the video on social media.
-Most video sharing platforms generate links for social media sharing.
+Most video-sharing platforms generate links for social media sharing.
 Be sure to use those as you’ll be able to track the traffic flow and will be giving broader analytics;

 Video distribution hugely determines the overall success of a video.
 While choosing a distribution platform and promoting a video might seem tricky, in fact, there are dozens of forums and tutorials online that will help you spread the word about your content.

-At Xplai, we’re happy to help our clients with creation and online video distribution.
+At Xplai, we’re happy to help our clients with the creation and online video distribution.
 We have already been working with various businesses to increase their presence on YouTube, Vimeo, and other video hosting platforms.